Bookmark and Share

 What is the finish like?

 Depending on the type of timber, the product used, and the grit that the timber is sanded to, a matte, satin, or semi gloss finish can be achieved.
-The finish is a result of the scientific blending of natural tree resins and natural plant oils in Livos Hardening Oils such as Ardvos, Meldos, and Kunos.
+The finish is a result of the scientific blending of natural tree resins and natural plant oils in Livos Hardening Oils such as Ardvos and Kunos.
 It feels more natural under your feet, unlike the plastic coating feel associated with a varnish.

 How hard-wearing are your finishes?